astrolabsoftware/fink-science-perf/README.md

             --verbose
 ```

-## Profiling

-### Default

-By default, the latest version of fink-science is installed in the container.
-Walk to the folder ztf, and launch ...
-TODO: script to test individual module, or all.

-### Profiling a new PR
+### Profiling a new PR in fink-science

-In case a user opens a new PR and you want to profile the new code, you first need to
+In case a user opens a new PR in fink-science and you want to profile the new code, you first need to
 remove the fink-science dependency in the container:

 ```bash